toradex/moses/clients/python/docs/DevicesApi.md

 # **images_getimage**
 > DockerImage images_getimage(device_id, image_id)

-get image details
+Get information about an image

-Get detailed information on an image
+Get detailed information on a specific container image stored on a device

 ### Example